Castlebury Dental Blog

 Teeth-Whitening in eagle id

 Tooth enamel is the outermost layer of the teeth, primarily composed of hydroxyapatite, a mineral that provides durability and protection.
 Although enamel is strong, it is not indestructible.
 Once damaged, it cannot regenerate, making it crucial to choose safe whitening options.
+Because enamel plays such an important role in protecting the teeth, patients naturally want reassurance that cosmetic whitening procedures will not harm it.

 How Teeth Whitening Works